awslabs/graphstorm/docs/source/index.rst

 - For users who want to use their own GML models in GraphStorm, follow the :ref:`Use Your Own GNN Models<use-own-models>` tutorial to learn the programming interfaces and the steps of how to modify users' own models.
 - For users who want to leverage language models on nodes with text features, follow the :ref:`Use Language Model in GraphStorm<language_models>` tutorial to learn how to leverage BERT models to use text as node features in GraphStorm.
 - There are various usages of GraphStorm to both speed up training process and help to boost model performance.
 Users can find these usages in the :ref:`Advanced Usages<advanced_usages>` page.
+- GraphStorm team has been working with NVIDIA team to integrate the NVIDIA's WholeGraph library into GraphStorm for speed-up of feature copy.
+Users can follow the :ref:`Use WholeGraph in GraphStorm<advanced_wholegraph>` tutorial to know more details.
+- In v0.3, GraphStorm releases an experimental feature to support multi-task learning on the same graph, allowing users to define multiple training targets on different nodes and edges within a single training loop.
+Users can check the :ref:`Multi-task Learning in GraphStorm<multi_task_learning>` tutorial to know more details.

 Contribution
 -------------